paulzer01/another-basic-twitter-clone/README.md

 ## 7. Nginx (reverse proxy) production setup

-**Nginx allows us to reverse proxy our server with its IPv4 address and non-standard port to the standard port 80.**
+**Nginx allows us to reverse proxy our server with its IPv4 address and non-standard port to the standard port 80 (which is implicit in all website URLs on the internet using the internet communication protocol, HyperText Transfer Protocol (HTTP).**

 ----